Jareechang/DS-ALGO/README.md

-# DS-ALGO
+# DS & ALGO

-implementations of data structures and algorithms
+implementations of data structures and algorithms in C.